dsolesvik/library/docs/foundations/radiotelephony/specific.md

     **Controller**: "IFLY 587, ROGER, EXPECT OMNIDIRECTIONAL DEPARTURE."

 ### 3.1.6 Reclearance
-When an ATC route clearance is changed for ATC reasons or following an aircraft request, instructions will be passed in the form of a reclearance.
+When an ATC route clearance is changed for ATC reasons or in response to an aircraft's request, the new instructions will be issued in the form of a **reclearance**.

 !!! example
     **Controller**: "QATARI 587, RECLEARED VIA TULUB1W, REST OF CLEARANCE REMAINS UNCHANGED."